AreteAssociates/stridr/docs/decoding_data.md

 Iridium SBD Receiver
 --------------------
-This will not run on the Arete network because it requires an open port to the outside world.
+This will not run on the company network because it requires an open port to the outside world.
 It is called directip and runs either on its own or in a Docker container.

+These notes reference a directip server from https://github.com/castelao/iridiumSBD.git

+Note that this implementation has changed from a python one (available years ago) to a rust one, which is a lot different, probably works better, and is what is currently hosted at that git repo.
+References to Docker are what I was running locally to keep the server running.

 The files are named in a consistent convention in the format (something like, I probably got the format characters wrong) %Y%M%D%h%m%s-imei-message_order.sbd